Samantha Harris is very interested in the Chinese zodiac, and she enjoys sharing information about it.

-These pigs are very charming, but are known to have a bit of an ego.
+These pigs are very charming but are known to have a bit of an ego.
 They spend most of their efforts on improving themselves rather than in the pursuit of fame and fortune.
 They are always on the move and are likely to have multiple jobs to keep them busy.
 They'll also hope from relationship to relationship before they are finally ready to settle down.
 They are honest, friendly, and caring people who can be rather hard on themselves.

 These witty, loyal and optimistic pigs will do anything for friends and family.
 They almost never say no and have a tendency to take on more than they can handle.
-They are very kind creatures, but can be a bit too sensitive and easily hurt by others.
+They are very kind creatures but can be a bit too sensitive and easily hurt by others.
 They have a hard time expressing themselves romantically and will need someone who will be gentle and patient with them as they are prone to depression.
 They are good at business and working with people.

 Nothing can bring the adventurous and energetic fire pig down.
 They are artistic, strong-willed, confident, and excel in fashion, media, and marketing.
 Fire pigs will always fight for the underdog and do the right thing.
-They are very stubborn in their believes and are difficult to persuade.
-They are quick to encourage others to push forward, but could often use a bit of a push themselves.
+They are very stubborn in their beliefs and are difficult to persuade.
+They are quick to encourage others to push forward but could often use a bit of a push themselves.
 They need to learn to be more patient and accepting of those that don't agree with their opinions.

 Earth pigs are impeccable business people as they will tirelessly work to bring their organization to the very top.
-These pigs are even-tempered, sensible, practical, and are quite skilled in the art of persuasion.
+These pigs are even-tempered, sensible, practical, and quite skilled in the art of persuasion.
 Earth pigs have refined tastes, an appreciation for art and history, and an interest in science.
-They have a tendency towards bluntness and their innocent nature sadly makes them targets for deceitful people.
+They have a tendency towards bluntness, and their innocent nature sadly makes them targets for deceitful people.
 Earth pigs often stress eat and find comfort in food when they are down.